water-vapor/ARC-AGI-2/readme.md

 ## Usage of the testing interface

-You can view tasks on [ARCPrize.org/play](https://arcprize.org/play) or clone the [ARC-AGI-1 testing interface](https://github.com/fchollet/ARC-AGI/tree/master/apps) located at `apps/testing_interface.html`.
+You can view tasks on [ARCPrize.org/play](https://arcprize.org/play) or clone the [ARC-AGI testing interface](https://github.com/fchollet/ARC-AGI/tree/master/apps) located at `apps/testing_interface.html`.
 Open it in a web browser (Chrome recommended).
 It will prompt you to select a task JSON file.

 After loading a task, you will enter the test space, which looks like this: